 Landlord Rights & Responsibilities

-The following are the basic landlord rights in the state of Virginia.
+Basic landlord rights in the state of Virginia should be incuded in the written rental agreement.
 As a Virginia landlord, you have a right to:

 • Enter rented premises